 We are exposed to potential product liability and professional indemnity risks that are inherent in the research, development, manufacturing, marketing and use of therapeutic substances.
-Currently, we have no therapies that have been approved for commercial sale; however, the current and future use of our investigational COMP360 psilocybin therapy or any future therapeutic candidates by us and our corporate collaborators in clinical trials, and the potential sale of any approved therapies in the future, may expose us to liability claims.
-These claims might be made by patients who receive our investigational COMP360 psilocybin therapy in clinical trials and if regulatory approval is obtained, by patients who receive it under prescription and by healthcare providers, pharmaceutical companies, our corporate collaborators or other third parties that sell COMP360 psilocybin therapy or any future therapeutic candidates.
-Any claims against us, regardless of their merit, could be difficult and costly to defend and could materially adversely affect the market for our investigational COMP360 psilocybin therapy or any future therapeutic candidates.
+Currently, we have no treatments that have been approved for commercial sale; however, the current and future use of our investigational COMP360 psilocybin treatment or any future therapeutic candidates by us and our corporate collaborators in clinical trials, and the potential sale of any approved treatments in the future, may expose us to liability claims.
+These claims might be made by patients who receive our investigational COMP360 psilocybin treatment in clinical trials and if regulatory approval is obtained, by patients who receive it under prescription and by healthcare providers, pharmaceutical companies, our corporate collaborators or other third parties that sell COMP360 psilocybin treatment or any future therapeutic candidates.
+Any claims against us, regardless of their merit, could be difficult and costly to defend and could materially adversely affect the market for our investigational COMP360 psilocybin treatment or any future therapeutic candidates or any prospects for commercialization of our investigational COMP360 psilocybin treatment or any future therapeutic candidates.
 Although the clinical trial process is designed to identify and assess potential side effects, it is always possible that a drug, even after regulatory approval, may exhibit unforeseen side effects.
 If COMP360 or any future therapeutic candidates causes adverse side effects during clinical trials or after regulatory approval, we may be exposed to substantial liabilities.
 Physicians and patients may not comply with warnings that identify known potential adverse effects and describe which patients should not use COMP360 or any future therapeutic candidates.
 Regardless of the merits or eventual outcome, liability claims may cause, among other things, the following:

-- · decreased demand for our therapies due to negative public perception; - · injury to our reputation; - withdrawal of clinical trial participants or difficulties in recruiting new trial participants; - initiation of investigations by regulators;
+- decreased demand for our treatments due to negative public perception; - injury to our reputation; - withdrawal of clinical trial participants or difficulties in recruiting new trial participants; - initiation of investigations by regulators;

-- costs to defend or settle the related litigation; - · a diversion of management's time and our resources; - · substantial monetary awards to trial participants or patients; - · recalls, withdrawals or labeling, marketing or promotional restrictions; - · loss of revenue from therapeutic sales; and - · the inability to commercialize our investigational COMP360 psilocybin therapy or any future therapeutic candidates, if approved.
+- costs to defend or settle the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - · recalls, withdrawals or labeling, marketing or promotional restrictions; - · loss of revenue from therapeutic sales; and - the inability to commercialize our investigational COMP360 psilocybin treatment or any future therapeutic candidates, if approved.

 It is possible that our liabilities could exceed our insurance coverage.
-We intend to expand our insurance coverage to include the sale of commercial therapies if we obtain marketing approval for our investigational COMP360 psilocybin therapy or any future therapeutic candidates.
+We intend to expand our insurance coverage to include the sale of commercial treatments if we obtain marketing approval for our investigational COMP360 psilocybin treatment or any future therapeutic candidates.
 However, we may not be able to maintain insurance coverage at a reasonable cost or obtain insurance coverage that will be adequate to satisfy any liability that may arise.
 If a successful product liability claim or series of claims is brought against us for uninsured liabilities or in excess of insured liabilities, our assets may not be sufficient to cover such claims and our business, financial condition and results of operations could be materially adversely affected.